-- Annual catch limit – if the catch limit is exceeded, the amount of the overage is deducted from the annual catch limit (and the individual fishing quota (IFQ) level) for the following year.
+- Annual catch limits – if the catch limit is exceeded, the amount of the overage is deducted from the annual catch limit (and the individual fishing quota (IFQ) level) for the following year.

 - Fishermen must have a permit to commercially harvest tilefish.

 - Commercial fishermen directly targeting tilefish participate in an IFQ program.
 Participating fishermen are allocated a share of the annual harvest quota.
 They can choose when to fish for their share of the catch, ideally when market and weather conditions are best.
 In addition to regular vessel trip reporting and dealer reporting of landings, fishermen must report their catch from each fishing trip within 48 hours of returning to port.
 They are also prohibited from discarding tilefish.